MassOS-Linux/MassOS/installation-guide.md

 ```
 # Installing the GRUB bootloader
 **WARNING: Incorrectly configuring GRUB can leave your system unbootable.
 Make sure you have a backup boot device available to be able to recover your system in case this happens.**
+## Legacy BIOS systems
 On legacy systems, run the following command to install the GRUB bootloader, where `X` is your actual hard disk (NOT individual partition):
 ```
 grub-install /dev/sdX
 ```
+No further steps are required for legacy BIOS systems.
+Proceed to "Generating grub.cfg" below.
+## UEFI systems
 On UEFI systems, no additional parameters need to be passed.
 Install GRUB with the following command:
 ```
 grub-install